 There are five categories of "best beginner investing app" in 2026.
-Pick by what you want automated, not by which brand has the best ads.
+Pick by what you want to happen as you go about your life, not by which brand has the best ads.

 How we ranked these